The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 How to Change Brake Pads on Dodge Ram 2500?

 The heavier load a Dodge Ram 2500 hauls, the higher the braking force it needs to come to a controlled stop quickly.
-And having enough braking force every time you go out on the road is crucial.
+And having enough braking force every time you go on the road is crucial.
 But brake pads wear faster if there is a lot of friction.

 We will discuss when to change the brake pads and how to replace them on Dodge Ram 2500.